rivermont/spidy/README.md

  - saveCount (int): The number of processed links after which to autosave.

 ### Windows (Command Line)
-Use `cd` to navigate to the directory spidy's located in, then run the `makefiles.bat`.
+Use `cd` to navigate to the directory spidy's located in, then run the `makefiles.bat`.<br>
 This will create all of the necessary files if they don't already exist.

 > python crawler.py True False crawler_todo.txt crawler_done.txt crawler_log.txt 100

 ### Windows (batch file)
-Use `cd` to navigate to spidy's directory and run the `makefiles.bat`.
+Use `cd` to navigate to spidy's directory and run the `makefiles.bat`.<br>
-This will create all of the necessary files if they don't already exist.
+This will create all of the necessary files if they don't already exist.<br>
 Then run `run.bat`.

 ## Running
-Spidy logs a lot of information to the command line.
+Spidy logs a lot of information to the command line.<br>
-Once started, a bunch of `[INIT]` lines will print.
+Once started, a bunch of `[INIT]` lines will print.<br>
-These announce where spidy is in its initialization process.
+These announce where spidy is in its initialization process.<br>
 If it takes a long time on `[INIT]: Pruning invalid links from TODO...`, that's fine - it has to process every link in the TODO list, which can be hundreds of thousands of lines long.

 ### Start